-You can print and fill out the CT Colonography Questionnaire before arriving to speed registration.
+You can print and fill out the CT Colonography Questionnaire on the Pre-Registration Questionnaire page before arriving to speed registration.

 The most important part of any colonography happens before you come to the S. Mark Taper Foundation Imaging Center.
 To get a good look at the lining of the colon, it is necessary to clean out any traces of food or other material.

 This cleansing requires a restricted diet the day before your exam, and the taking of medication which will cause the colon to empty.
 This preparation is required regardless of whether you undergo a CT colonography or an optical colonoscopy.